scientific-python/blog.scientific-python.org/content/posts/networkx/node-ordering-Ti-updating/index.md

 ![Illustration of $T_i$.](Ti.png)

 The blue nodes 1,2,3 are nodes from graph G1 and the green nodes A,B,C belong to the graph G2.
-The grey lines connecting those two indicate that in this current state, node 1 is mapped to node A, node 2 is mapped to node B etc. The yellow edges are just the neighbors of the covered (mapped) nodes.
+The grey lines connecting those two indicate that in this current state, node 1 is mapped to node A, node 2 is mapped to node B, etc. The yellow edges are just the neighbors of the covered (mapped) nodes.
 Here, $T_1$ contains the red nodes (4,5,6) which are neighbors of the covered nodes 1,2,3, and $T_2$ contains the grey ones (D,E,F).
 None of the nodes depicted would be included in $\tilde{T_1}$ or $\tilde{T_2}$.
-The latters would contain all the remaining nodes from the two graphs.
+The latter sets would contain all the remaining nodes from the two graphs.

 Regarding the computation of these sets, it's not practical to use the brute force method and iterate over all nodes in every step of the algorithm to find the desired nodes and compute $T_i$ and $\tilde{T_i}$.
 We use the following